-- Powerful – High amounts of heat (BTU’s) are produced in smaller units when compared to indirect fire heaters
+- Powerful – High amounts of heat (BTU’s) are produced in smaller units when compared to indirect fired heaters.

-- Lower rental costs – Direct Fired Heaters are less expensive
+- Lower Rental Costs – Direct fired heaters are less expensive to rent.

-- Lower Maintenance Costs – Easier to maintain
+- Lower Maintenance Costs – They are also typically easier to maintain.

-- Built in thermostat – On most models a thermostat is used to control temperature
+- Built-in Thermostat – Most models use a thermostat to control the temperature.

-- Safe for unsupervised use – Multiple redundant safety features allow direct fire heaters to stay running without supervision.
-Priority Rentals heaters are CSA and UL rated.
+- Safe for Unsupervised Use – Multiple redundant safety features allow direct fired heaters to stay running without supervision.
+Our heaters are CSA and UL rated.